debueb/pro-padel/README.md

 - install your favorite JDK v8 or higher (Oracle or OpenJDK)
 - install Maven v3.5.0 or higher
 - install your favorite Java IDE and import the Maven project
-- optional: install the JRebel plugin for your J2EE IDE to speed up JVM based development
 - sign up with BugSnag
 - sign up with SparkPost
 - sign up with Cloudflare